Thibault Anselmet, ski mountaineering world champion

 Thibault Anselmet may still be young (he was born in 1997), but the next generation is already here: Anselme Damevin, from Val Cenis, is one of the best young Frenchmen, with a 5th place in the team competition at the 2025 World Championships and a third place at the 2025 Pierra Menta.

-With such a density, Haute Maurienne Vanoise is now the land of France's ski mountaineering champions.
+With such a high density, Haute Maurienne Vanoise is now the home of France's ski mountaineering champions.